The Hero's Journey: 12 Steps That Make Up the Universal Structure of Great Stories

 A Preview of The Hero's Journey Steps

-I can’t wait to guide you through The Hero’s Journey.
+I can't wait to guide you through The Hero's Journey.
 Below is a list of all the topics that will help you master this in your books.
-Today, let’s focus on the creme de la creme of what allows the Hero’s Journey to impact the reader or listener: The Twelve Steps in the Hero’s Journey.
+Today, let's focus on what allows the Hero's Journey to impact the reader or listener: The Twelve Steps in the Hero's Journey.

+Make sure to bookmark this page for your writer's journey, since it will continually updated!

 The Twelve-Step Hero's Journey Structure

-In addition to its character archetypes, Campbell’s monomyth is probably best known for its twelve stages of the hero.
+In addition to its character archetypes, Joseph Campbell established the monomyth probably best known for its twelve stages of the hero.
 This structure is used by modern storytellers to create films that make billions in revenue.
-If you’ve enjoyed a film by Pixar, Lucasfilm, or Marvel Studios recently, then you’ve probably seen the Hero’s Journey at work.
+If you've enjoyed a film by Pixar, Lucasfilm, or Marvel Studios recently, then you've probably seen the Hero's Journey at work.

 “The Twelve Steps of the Hero's Journey” identify twelve actions, situations, or moments that nearly every Hero experiences.
 These “steps” need not always appear in order, and they can (and often do) repeat themselves.